hsaikia/Agricola/README.md

 ## TODO

+- Display Resources
+- Assign different colors to different players
+- Display action choices and action taken
+- Allow MCTS params to be changed from UI
 - Best fencing arrangements instead of same structure.
 - Implement OCCs.
 - Implement Minors.
 - Unit Tests.
+- Refactor such that indeterminate states are absent

 ### MCTS Strategy